huggingface/hub-docs/docs/hub/datasets-cards.md

 If the dataset card includes a link to a paper on arXiv, the Hub will extract the arXiv ID and include it in the dataset tags with the format `arxiv:<PAPER ID>`.
 Clicking on the tag will let you:

-* Visit the paper page
+* Visit the Paper page
 * Filter for other models on the Hub that cite the same paper.

 <div class="flex justify-center">